Upgraded Pea Protein

 Overall, while both have excellent amino acid profiles, the amino acid profile of whey is better and whey generally tastes better.
 Pea is also slower digesting than whey but has many other benefits as outlined above.

 |Name||Ave Quantity Per Serving||Ave Quantity Per 100g|

-Please note that this product is processed in a facility that also handles milk, egg, soy, peanuts and gluten ingredients.
+Please note that this product is processed in a facility that also handles milk, egg, soy and gluten ingredients.

 Typical Amino Acid Profile